angleto/i.js/README.md

 Use any of the following within i.js cells:

+* _%_ put % as the first character in the cell to let i.js know that the result of cell evaluation should be rendered as HTML.
 * _.break_ force complete current expression
 * _.clear_ clear the context
 * more details on [REPL doc page](http://nodejs.org/api/repl.html#repl_repl_features)